 Coke is often touted as a popular remedy for an upset stomach.
 You’ve probably heard this before.
 Sip on some flat coke and your nausea will go away.
 Really?
 In this post, we will explore whether there is any truth to this idea.

-To start with, there is no scientific research that supports the claim that flat coke, or any other soda for that matter (like ginger ale) can help ease a stomachache.
-What’s more, coca-cola – carbonated or flat – will not help your body replenish fluids.
+To start with, there is no scientific research that supports the claim that flat coke, or any other soda for that matter (like ginger ale) can help ease a stomachache, outside of a very specific condition called a gastric phytobezoar.
+Before we talk about gastric phytobezoars, though, let’s address a few common assumptions that are made about Coca Cola.

 Many people believe coke can help you replenish electrolytes if you have been vomiting or experiencing diarrhea.
 However, coke doesn’t have significant quantities of potassium or sodium, which are both helpful in restoring an electrolyte balance, and the beverage actually has far too much glucose (sugar) for it to be beneficial in rehydration.
 For more on this, see this article from the New York Times.

-So, Coke is not going to cure your traveler’s diarrhea and there is a good chance that it’s not going to help you feel better, either.
+So, Coke is not going to cure your traveler’s diarrhea and it’s not really going to rehydrate you.

 Does this mean coke has no use when it comes to curing your stomach ache?
 Well, let’s say that you don’t have a case of traveler’s diarrhea.
 You aren’t vomiting from food poisoning and you aren’t rapidly losing fluids.
 You just have a stomach ache.
 Perhaps you are a bit nauseous.
 You are not sick, perse.
 Things are just a bit out of whack.